argrelay/argrelay/docs/dev_notes/bootstrap_procedure.1.project_creation.md

 *   Other missing files.

+    When missing, bootstrap normally prints an initial copy-and-paste-able content for these files.

     This could be:

     *   `@/exe/config_files.conf.bash`
     *   `@/exe/resource_files.conf.bash`
     *   `@/exe/build_project.bash`
+    *   `@/conf/shell_env.conf.bash`
     *   ...

-    When missing, bootstrap prints initial copy-and-paste-able content for these files.

 # When bootstrap succeeds